 - freefloating imaginative play, interactive fiction, multimedia artforms,

-- scholarly simulations, shared-world fiction (and game) settings,
+- roleplaying games, shared-world fiction (and game) settings,

 - social games, tabletop games,